 If you have space, place a sheet on the grass outside and spread out the quilt.
-Cover the quilt with another clean sheet and allow to dry.
+Cover the quilt with another clean sheet and allow it to dry.
 Do not dry in direct sunlight without the top sheet in place or fading can occur.
 Never suspend a wet quilt from a clothesline.
-This causes too much stress on seams and cause tearing and can displace batting.
+This causes too much stress on seams and causes tearing and can displace batting.

 How to Store a Vintage Quilt

 If you plan to store a freshly laundered quilt, be certain it is completely dry.
 Allow an extra 24 to 48 hours for drying before storing.
 One of the best ways to store any quilt is lying flat on an extra bed.
 Keeping the quilt flat will eliminate creases and wear on folds.
 Simply cover the quilt with a clean sheet or bedspread.

 If flat is not an option, store the quilt in a cotton or muslin bag or in boxes sold for archival storage.
 These are usually made of acid-free paper and are perfectly safe to use.
 However, if you are concerned about the box getting crushed, purchase a plastic storage box.
 The box must be made of cast polypropylene to be safe for your keepsakes.
 Look for the #5 within the recycling triangle or the letters “PP” to be sure that you have the correct type of box.

 If you are storing a quilt in a wooden box or dresser, wrap it in the acid-free tissue to avoid contact with the wood.
 Oils and acids in the wood can cause spotting and damage.
 Once a year, bring the quilt out of storage to air and to check for damage.
 Refolding will also prevent permanent creases and damage.

 Proper care of your beautiful quilt will ensure it will last for generations to come.